 On the other hand, in closed beta testing, the testing is limited to only a particular set of customers or testers.
 These testers include current customers or paid beta testers.
 The process of beta testing can either last for a specific period, or it may run until new issues are stopped from getting detected.

-You can also know the beta testing meaning by searching beta testing google.
+You can also know the beta testing meaning by searching beta testing on google.

 Difference between beta and Alpha testing?